Artist

 • Publishing and writer lanes are shown separately where available: publisher $924K-$2.8M/year; writer $1.4M-$4.2M/year.

-• This page is supported by 2 tracked top songs: Fallin', No One.
+• 2 top songs anchor this estimate: Fallin', No One.

 • Ownership fields include master context, publishing context, catalog-sale status.